HafsaHameed457/F-Info/rqs.md

 ## What are hooks in React?
  Hooks are a new addition in React 16.8.
 They let developers use state and other React features without writing a class.
 Hooks doesn’t violate any existing React concepts.
 Instead, Hooks provide a direct API to react concepts such as props, state, context, refs and life-cycle

+## Explain the useState hook in React?
+The most used hook in React is the useState() hook.
+Using this hook we can declare a state variable inside a function but only one state variable can be declared using a single useState() hook.
+Whenever the useState() hook is used, the value of the state variable is changed and the new variable is stored in a new cell in the stack.

+When you use useState(), you declare a state variable and a function to update that state.
+React then manages this state internally and triggers a re-render of the component when the state changes.
+This allows functional components to maintain and update their internal state over time.